dali-lab/veridium/Assets/Scripts/Animations/README.md

 * `Easing.EaseIn(float x, EasingType easingType)`
 * `Easing.EaseOut(float x, EasingType easingType)`
 * `Easing.EaseFull(float x, EasingType easingType)`
-In which x is a value between 0 and 1.
+Where x is a value between 0 and 1.
 These can be used to access the following easing types:
 * Linear (no easing)
 * Quadratic (best for simple movement, simulated constant acceleration/deceleration)
-* Exponential
+* Exponential (best for fading)
 * Back (overshoots target slightly before settling)
 * Elastic (simulates damped spring)
-* Bounce
+* Bounce (simulates bouncing like a ball)
 * Pointer (satisfying jump forward and settle back)

 Feel free to add your own easing functions to `Easing` if you want to use them in your animations.